openPMD/openPMD-api/docs/source/details/backendconfig.rst

 The configuration string may refer to the complete ``openPMD::Series`` or may additionally be specified per ``openPMD::Dataset``, passed in the respective constructors.
 This reflects the fact that certain backend-specific parameters may refer to the whole Series (such as storage engines and their parameters) and others refer to actual datasets (such as compression).

+A JSON configuration may either be specified as a regular string that can be parsed as a JSON object, or in the constructor of ``openPMD::Series`` alternatively as a path to a JSON-formatted text file.
+In the latter case, the file path must be prepended by an at-sign ``@``.

 For a consistent user interface, backends shall follow the following rules:

 * The configuration structures for the Series and for each dataset should be defined equivalently.